DavidYKay/davidykay.github.io/_posts/2015-12-17-Why-You-Should-Use-Automated-Testing-For-Healthcare-App-Development.md

 ## Wrap

+Tests are a great tool to help reduce bug count.
+In healthcare, bugs in our code can mean security breaches, failures to properly store/transmit information, or in the worst case, patient harm.
+Tests are thus highly valuable for the assurance that they provide.

-Tests are NOT a 100% solution.
+However, tests are *NOT* a 100% solution.
 Just because the tests pass doesn't mean that the code is behaving properly.
-There are many strategies for achieving correct code and testing is but one of them.
+There are **many strategies** for achieving correct code and testing is only one part of the solution.

 In general, I advise that you find ways to reduce complexity and make sure that there are no opportunities for bugs to creep in.

 > There are two ways to write code: write code so simple there are obviously no bugs in it, or write code so complex that there are no obvious bugs in it. - Sir Tony Hoare